 There can be little doubt the Philips Baristina Espresso Machine has been designed with convenience in mind.
 As I mentioned earlier, the manufacturer obviously wants to convert pod users with this thing.

 So, cleaning and descaling aren’t going to take up much of your precious time.
 Of course, you shouldn’t neglect your machine, so make sure to empty the portafilter of used coffee grounds after each use.
-Philips makes this easy on you by including a sort of “puck release” button on the portafilter handle.
+Philips makes this easy on you by including a sort of “puck release” button on the portafilter handle, which I absolutely love.
 While you’re at it, wipe off the group head screen to remove any stray grounds.

 Once in a while, you’ll have to descale the machine, and it’ll let you know when the time is nigh.
 I’ll leave it to the user manual to explain the process.